niekverw/ukbpheno/README.md

   - output: single dataframe with HX and FU data, and primary + secondary death.
     1) HXn: 1/0 if disease in history, or number of events for HESIN only
     2) HXd days until event in history
-    3) HXt: time of episode duration in history (for HESIN only, NA otherwise)
     4) FUn: 1/0 if disease in future, or number of events for HESIN only
     5) FUd: days until event in future
-    6) FUt: time of episode duration in history (for HESIN only, NA otherwise)
     7) DOp: 1/0 (primary death)
     8) Do: 1/0 Prim+Sec Death
     9) ...